theislab/txsim/README.md

 # txsim
-Python package to measure the similaritiy between matched single cell and targeted spatial transcriptomics data
+Python package to measure the similarity between matched single cell and targeted spatial transcriptomics data

 # Installation
 ## Cloning and adding